ssujit/MakingTidyDataset/How It works.md

 ### Working with script
  - The script run_analysis.R should be oped in R environment
- - The woring directory has to be set where downloaded file has been unziped
+ - The working directory has to be set where downloaded file has been unziped

 ### Steps to follow
 The whole process involves 5 major Task